BenoitMorel/GeneRaxWorkshop/README.md

 If you have already installed the required software, you can go to the [wiki](https://github.com/BenoitMorel/GeneRaxWorkshop/wiki) to start the workshop.

-If you are working on a workstation of the ITAPHY workshop, you have to open a console and run:
+If you are working on a workstation of the ITAPHY workshop, you can just open a console and run:

 ```
 . /usr/local/GeneRaxWorkshop/scripts/setup_environment.sh